Karuch/aws-terraform-project-generator/README.md

 Example: ./project_init/project_init.sh --env-folders myproject-backend myproject-lock us-east-1 myproject
 ```

 If your project will have the same resources across all stages (e.g prod, dev, staging) and the only
 difference is the values you will use in the variables in each environement, please use `--workspacs`
+note that for `terraform workspace` tfstate file will be created under `env:` directory in the remote state S3 bucket.
 ```
 ./project_init/project_init.sh
 Example: ./project_init/project_init.sh --workspaces myproject-backend myproject-lock us-east-1 myproject